abe33/widjet-validation/README.md

 const defaultValidator = [i => true, validatePresence]
 ```

-Put together, as for resolvers, validators are stored in an array:
+Put together, as for resolvers, validators are stored in an array and the first whose predicate matches will be used to validate the current input:

 ```js
 const validators = [